lordofduct/spacepuppy-unity-framework/README.md

 I'll include one final Unity 4.x build for use, as well as a branch for Unity 4.x users to easily pull and modify themselves.

-As unitypackage is still a possibility, but really all it would do is paste the dll's into the folder as described in 'Quick Import', so really, I don't see the need for it.
+A unitypackage is still a possibility, but really all it would do is paste the dll's into the folder as described in 'Quick Import', so really, I don't see the need for it.